-[Added TM 2015] [Amended ATM 3-15-2017 ART.3]
+[Added TM 2015] [Repealed and Replaced ATM 3-12-2024 ART.6]

-A secondary dwelling unit which is accessory and subordinate to a permitted primary one-family dwelling unit and which consists of a kitchen/kitchenette area combined with no more than two bedroom(s), a bathroom and optional living room/dining area.
-The ADU is located in a shared area of the primary dwelling structure that is separate from the primary kitchen and bedroom areas of the permitted one-family dwelling.
+- A. Accessory Dwelling Unit is a secondary dwelling unit which is accessory and subordinate to a permitted primary one-family dwelling unit and which consists of a kitchen/kitchenette area combined with no more than two bedroom(s)/sleeping spaces, a bathroom and optional living room/dining area. - 1.
+Attached Accessory Dwelling Unit-is located in a area of the primary dwelling structure that is separate from the primary kitchen and bedroom areas of the permitted one-family dwelling. - 2.
+A Detached Accessory Dwelling Unit is a cottage, or guesthouse which is built on the same property as the main house.

-Provisions: An ADU is allowed with the following provisions:
+B. ADU's are allowed with the following provisions: